-We reported last month that Jackson Springs Park (just east of Sheldon Road) was being considered as the location for a new county-funded skateboard park.
+We that Jackson Springs Park (just east of Sheldon Road) was being considered as the location for a new county-funded skateboard park.

 The 10,000-square-foot park would be constructed northeast of the Jackson Springs Recreation center at 8620 Jackson Springs Road.